 Economic uncertainty is unpredictable.
-Bill Staikos, who’s led customer and employee experience strategy in the financial services industry for more than 25 years, explains what CX leaders should do as a financial downturn looms.
+Here’s what CX leaders should do as a financial downturn looms.

 If we look at Gross Domestic Product, or GDP, in the United States, we see that the first quarter of 2022 decreased by an annual rate of 1.6%.
 In the second quarter, GDP decreased by 0.9%.
 Coupled with high inflation and increasing interest rates by the Federal Reserve, it’s no surprise the news cycle is full of reporting on potential rough waters to navigate ahead.